 GSMADMIN_ROLE privileges and an account password.
 For example, the following SQL statements can be executed on the catalog database.

 CREATE USER gsm_admin IDENTIFIED BY out_standing1; GRANT gsmadmin_role TO gsm_admin;

 The Global Data Services catalog must be protected for high availability and disaster recovery.

 Note:Oracle recommends that the Global Data Services administrator does not directly connect to the catalog database, despite having a user account on the catalog database.
 Global Data Services administrators can use the GDSCTL utility to manage Global Data Services.
 GDSCTL connects to the Global Data Services catalog with the credentials that the Global Data Services administrator provides when running GDSCTL commands.

 serv1:1521:catdb.example.com is an Easy Connect string that contains the host name and port number of the listener that is used to connect to the database, and

 catdb.example.com is the service name for the Global Data Services catalog database.
-The ONS.CONFIG file cannot be shared.
-There must be a unique file for each global service manager installation.

 You designate one database as the primary repository for the Global Data Services catalog.
 You can use existing high availability technologies, such as Oracle RAC, Oracle Data Guard, and Oracle Clusterware, to protect the Global Data Services catalog.